quosa/minity/README.md

 Design choices:
  * matrices are in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order) to align with maths notation (unlike OpenGL!)
- * coordinate system and rotation follow the [right-hand rule](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)
+ * coordinate system and rotation follow the [right-hand rule](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) like OpenGL
    * axis rotation follow right-hand: right-thumb to axis and fingers point to positive rotation
- * camera is watching towards the positive Z-axis (TODO: swap?)
+ * camera is watching towards the negative Z-axis
  * screen coordinates are top-left (0,0) to bottom-right (screen-width, screen-height)
+ * texture coordinates are top-left (0,0) to bottom-right (1,1) when flipped vertically on load
  * model faces are defined in clockwise winding order
    * faces follow LEFT-hand rule: e.g. center > up > right and LEFT-thumb points front